matidomingues/tix-time-client/README.md

-# tix-time-server
+# tix-time-client
-TiX Java Time Server Receiver
+TiX Time Client is the application that runs on the client.
+Its task is to sends packages to the server and report the full statistics from it.